(A) The analysis.

 (a) Such residues are prohibited from land disposal under section 3004(d) of RCRA; or

-(C) For off-site facilities, the waste analysis plan required in paragraph (B) of this rule must also specify the procedures which will be used to inspect and, if necessary, analyze each movement of hazardous waste received at the facility to ensure that it matches the identity of the waste designated on the accompanying manifest or shipping paper.
-At a minimum, the plan must describe:
+(C) For off-site facilities, the waste analysis plan required in paragraph (B) of this rule shall also specify the procedures which will be used to inspect and, if necessary, analyze each movement of hazardous waste received at the facility to ensure that the waste matches the identity of the waste designated on the accompanying manifest or shipping paper.
+At a minimum, the plan shall describe:

 (1) The procedures which will be used to determine the identity of each movement of waste managed at the facility; and